The Harder They Fall (2021 film): Production

 The film's original working title was The Notorious Nine.
 The film was announced in July 2019, when Jonathan Majors was cast to star in it.
 Musician Jeymes Samuel co-wrote and directed the film.
 Idris Elba would join in November, and Jay-Z, who would produce the film, was announced to be writing original music for the film.
 By September 2020, Zazie Beetz, Lakeith Stanfield, Delroy Lindo and Regina King would be among new cast members added to the film.

 Filming had been scheduled to begin in March 2020 in Santa Fe, New Mexico, but was delayed as a result of the COVID-19 pandemic.
 Cynthia Erivo, Wesley Snipes and Sterling K. Brown, who were initially cast, had to exit due to the delays caused by the pandemic.
 Filming commenced in September 2020, but was paused on October 15 after a background actor tested positive for COVID-19.

 Release

 The film had its world premiere at the BFI London Film Festival on October 6, 2021.
 It also screened at the Montclair Film Festival on October 22, 2021.
 It received a limited release on October 22, 2021, prior to streaming on Netflix on November 3.

 Music

 An original soundtrack and a film score composed by Jeymes Samuel, were released on October 29, 2021 and January 14, 2022, respectively.

 Reception

-On review aggregator Rotten Tomatoes, 87% of 181 critics gave the film a positive review, with an average rating of 7.5/10.
+On review aggregator Rotten Tomatoes, 88% of 181 critics gave the film a positive review, with an average rating of 7.5/10.
 The website's critics consensus reads: "It isn't as bold and fearless as its characters, but The Harder They Fall fills its well-worn template with style, energy, and a fantastic cast."
-On Metacritic, the film has a weighted average score of 68 out of 100 based on 41 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 68 out of 100 based on 41 critics, indicating "generally favorable" reviews.

+Filmmaker Baz Luhrmann praised Jeymes Samuel's direction, saying "He has taken the legacy of the American cowboy, a quarter of whom historically were Black, and flipped it into a grand entertainment, so that his point is made with broad appeal.
+Samuel has collected the fantastical stories of icons like Stagecoach Mary and Rufus Buck, who may never have crossed paths, and translated their spirit through an original, heightened language."